thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 ## Attending PIPELINE Conference 2016

-In the end I did not get selected to speak at [PIPELINE Conference](https://pipelineconf.info/) 2016.
+In the end I was not selected to speak at
+[PIPELINE Conference](https://pipelineconf.info/) 2016.

 > This was a very good proposal that narrowly missed out.
 We liked the emphasis upon culture for Continuous Delivery rather than tools, particularly the mention of delivery, feedback, and continuous integration.
 However, we were uncomfortable with the 3 Ways Of DevOps as the cornerstone of the proposal.
 Continuous Delivery != DevOps (see http://blog.xebialabs.com/2014/12/10/cargo-cult-devops by Dave Farley), and while using the 3 Ways to drive cultural change is a good idea we would have preferred a different cornerstone that was less DevOps-centric.
 If the submitter is interested this could be a LondonCD talk later in the year, and we can recommend other conferences if it helps e.g. DevOpsDays
 >
 > -- feedback from PIPELINE Conference

-I have to say, this was lovely feedback, but I was a bit pissed off.
-Because of that DevOps thingy.
+I have to say, this was lovely feedback, but ...
+I was a bit pissed off.
+I was not to happy with the DevOps remark.
 But well ... that is not important any more.

 I still attended PIPELINE Conference and it was a blast.
 I was literally blown away by the quality and the high standard of the presented topics.
-From that year on, I attended every edition of PIPELINE Conference till it ended after the 2018 edition.
-For which I was very sad.
-It was the one conference that stood out where I got my butter.
-In the mean time, I discovered [Lean Agile Scotland](https://2020.leanagile.scot/) with similar high standards.
+From then on I attended every edition of PIPELINE Conference till it ended after the 2018 edition.
+That made me very sad.
+PIPELINE Conference was my little nugget.
+I was the only Belgian attending.
+It was the one conference that stood.
+That is where I got my knowledge.
+Luckily, in the mean time, I discovered [Lean Agile Scotland](https://2020.leanagile.scot/) that applies similar high standards to the content.

 At PIPELINE Conference I stumbled into
 [John Clapham](https://twitter.com/johnC_bristol).
 Before PIPELINE Conference,